A game about three plays and a reckoning for Appalachian State in win over Marshall

 Clark said Peoples dinged his ankle later in the game, though, making the offense lean more on Noel.
 The freshman running back finished with 187 yards.
 Eighty-seven came in the game’s final possession.
 His last carry broke loose for 22 yards with a clear path to the end zone.
 Realizing Marshall wanted him to score to stop the clock and give the Herd possession, Noel slid at the 5-yard line.

-Clark said that’s a scenario the team has practiced regularly, and Noel felt like it was easy to push aside the want to score in order to lock down the game.
+Clark said the team practiced the scenario regularly, and Noel felt like it was easy to push aside the want to score in order to lock down the game.

 “I did watch football and play football my whole life,” Noel said, “so I know in certain situations what to do.”

-Staton and the rest of the team eventually got their moment to celebrate after that.
+Staton and the rest of the team eventually got their moment to celebrate.
 Sutton was the first one to engage the still-crowded stadium.
 He pumped his arms in the air toward the 28,377 announced in attendance.
 Pretty soon, during a break in play, the whole offense walked toward their sideline while trying to swell the crowd up again.

 Clark beamed about the crowd size and fan support throughout his postgame news conference.
 He also reveled in the chance to welcome an old Southern Conference rival back to Boone.

-The fact that App State came out on the winning side of this one didn’t hurt either.
+The fact that App State came out on the winning end of this one didn’t hurt either.

 “It was a 15-round heavyweight fight, and we were the last team standing,” Clark said.